When Dave Reavis saw an email from the Discovery Channel, he initially thought it was too good to be true.

-Inside of the 1,400 square foot distillery, Dave and his crew produce several kinds of amazing products.
+Inside the 1,400-square-foot distillery, Dave and his crew produce several kinds of amazing products.
 They produce Silk Jacket, a Naval strength compound gin, Kablam, unaged corn whiskey and George Straight Rye Whiskey.

 “The question is ‘Do you tear it down or do something with it?’”

 Ultimately, the crew decided that the building needed some TLC.
 Although it was wrapped in tin and had no windows, the actual structure was pretty solid.
 They stripped the building down, tore off the metal, cleaned up the timber and resided it.